UKCloud/documentation/articles/managed-services/man-sqlserver-sco.md

 ## Scope of Supported Databases

+> [!NOTE]
+> This service is not intended to replace a customer's Systems Administrator or Operations Team.
+This service should be used to reduce the burden of routine IT hygiene and provide Level 3+ support assistance.

 The following tables outline the varies databases that can be supported with the Managed SQL Server service:

 | SQL Supported